how to measure sleep duration: test_duration_w_date_and_time¶

 AssertionError: datetime.datetime(2006, 11, 21, 16, 30) != ''

-I copy the value from the left side of the AssertionError to change the expected value in the test
+I copy the value from the left side of the AssertionError and paste it as the expected value in the test

 def test_datetime_objects(self):